ucll-programming/course-material/exercises/04-strings/assignment-greet-script.en.md

 :::

-This can be achieved, we can rely on *top level statements*.
+To achieve this, we can rely on *top level statements*.
-There are statements in your Python file that appear at the top level, i.e., outside functions.
+These are statements in your Python file that appear at the top level, i.e., outside functions.

 :::code{caption="script.py"}